 Of course, the prices above are the standard prices of Time Warner Cable's internet tiers.
 Fortunately, the prices are discounted based on promotions such as Online sales or first-time customer bonuses.
 Furthermore, you also save by bundling up with a double or triple-play package.
 That being said, if you're a heavy internet user and are famished for faster downloads, then you should consider adopting Verizon FiOS.

 So what does Verizon FiOS offer in comparison to Time Warner Cable in terms of plans?

-Verizon FiOS offers faster speeds at similar prices, though there is an extra $10 per month rental fee for the router (though you can purchase a router from the company for $149.99), set-up charges ($80), taxes, and more.
+Verizon FiOS internet packages are faster at similar prices, though there is an extra $10 per month rental fee for the router (though you can purchase a router from the company for $149.99), set-up charges ($80), taxes, and more.
 Yet, despite the high prices, you're squeezing more speed out of each dollar in comparison to Time Warner Cable's offerings.
 So it's clear that Verizon FiOS offers more for your dollar.

 |Data Points||Verizon FiOS||Time Warner Cable|

 |Fastest Speed Available||Up to 500 Mbps||Up to 100 Mbps|

 According to the key statistics illustrated at the beginning of this comparison article and between these two internet service providers, Verizon FiOS offers greater speeds and boasts a better ACSI Customer Service Score.